 Everyone feels sad or down from time to time.
 It’s a normal part of life.
-But you might have long periods of sadness, anxiety and hopelessness.
-This could mean you have depression.
+But if you have long periods of sadness, anxiety and hopelessness, this could mean you have depression.

 Depression and diabetes share some symptoms.
 Being tired and sleeping a lot, and having difficulty concentrating can happen when you have either condition.
 This can make it difficult to know whether your symptoms are being caused by depression or your diabetes, or both.